 Goldilocks said, “I suppose I could have waited outside your door.”

-“I’m thinking about that chair,” said Goldilocks.
-“I guess you saw it.”
+“I’m sorry about the chair,” said Goldilocks.
+“I guess you saw it broke.”

-“I’m good with fixing things,” said Goldilocks, “If you have glue.”
+“I’m good at fixing things,” said Goldilocks, “If you have glue.”

-“Of course we have glue!” said Mother Bear.
+“Of course we have glue!” said Papa Bear.
 “What kind of bears do you think we are?”

-“Come on in, come on in!” said Little Bear with a hop.
+“Come in, come in!” said Little Bear, jumping up and down.

 With smiles, they skipped together inside the Bear’s house.